Environmental and Occupational Health Screening Questions for the Primary Care Setting

 Preguntas para sondear en los lugares de atension a la salud

-Resource Topic: Clinical Issues, Quality Improvement, Special and Vulnerable Populations, Social Determinants of Health
+Resource Topic: Social Determinants of Health (SDOH), Clinical Issues, Quality Improvement, Special and Vulnerable Populations, Workforce

 Year Developed: 2017